m3tac0de/sofabaton-virtual-remote/docs/automation_triggers.md

 That means you may end up with **stale / “ghost” triggers** that still show up as options in the UI, even though they no longer exist on the remote.

-This is a limitation of how MQTT discovery works: updating is easy, but “un-discovering” old entries isn’t reliably automatic.
+This is a limitation of what a card like this can really do.
+This would be a good thing for the firmware to handle.

 ## How to remove ghost triggers (recommended cleanup)